gnss-sdr/gnss-sdr/README.md

 $ sudo make install
 ~~~~~~

-Using this option, all SIMD instructions are accessed via VOLK, which automatically includes versions of each function for different SIMD instruction sets, then detects at runtime which to use, or if there are none, substitutes a generic, non-SIMD implementation.
+Using this option, all SIMD instructions are exclusively accessed via VOLK, which automatically includes versions of each function for different SIMD instruction sets, then detects at runtime which to use, or if there are none, substitutes a generic, non-SIMD implementation.